electronut/ElectronutLabs-hackaBLE/README.md

 (The kicad footprint for hackaBLE is readily available in this repository.)

-## Programming hackaBLE
+<h1 id="#Programming hackaBLE"> Programming hackaBLE </h1>

-![hackaBLE](docs/hackaBLEv0.2/hackaBLE-prog1.jpg)

 hackaBLE uses the Nordic nRF52832 which in turn is based on an ARM Cortex-M4 core.
 So you can really program it with any ARM compatible programmer.
-We do have a convenient solution though, in the form of our [Bumpy][3] blackmagic probe compatible SWD debugger and our [PogoProg][4].
+We do have a convenient solution though, in the form of our [Bumpy][3] Blackmagic probe compatible SWD debugger and our [PogoProg][4].

+![hackaBLE](docs/hackaBLEv0.2/hackaBLE-prog1.jpg)

 ![hackaBLE](docs/hackaBLEv0.2/hackaBLE-prog2.jpg)